zibebe/networkmanager-rs/README.md

 ## Usage

-Add networkmanager to your `Cargo.toml` with:
+Add networkmanager and dbus to your `Cargo.toml` with:

 ```toml
 [dependencies]